r4nx/rupdater/README.md

 ## Exceptions handling
 rupdater does not catch any errors, you have to do it yourself as prefer.
-In addition, rupdater may raise ValueError when incorrect input data was given (version data file does not formatted properly, unknown hashing algorithm, etc).
+In addition, rupdater may raise ValueError when incorrect input data was given (version data file does not formatted properly, unknown hashing algorithm etc).